Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Subscription plan comparison UI with option to cancel

-In an accounting software, anything that remotely resembled red or green carried additional meaning for the users—it was immediately associated with costs or savings due to industry standards.
-A subset of colors were defined for clear data visualization.
+In an accounting software, anything that remotely resembled red or green carried additional meaning for the users.
+It was immediately associated with costs or savings due to industry standards.
+A subset of colours were defined for clear data visualization.

 Visibility of System Status (Heuristic #1) looks at creating experiences from the lens of communicating what the computer is doing – it’s a great deep dive if you’re curious about making a communicative interface.